NexoEngine/game-engine/README.md

 ### Create an installer for Windows (NSIS)

-To create an installer for Windows, you can use the [NSIS](https://nsis.sourceforge.io/Main_Page) installer.

 > [!WARNING]
 > We assume here that you already ran the cmake command to generate the build files in the `build` directory.

+To create an installer for Windows, you can use the [NSIS](https://nsis.sourceforge.io/Main_Page) installer.

-First install NSIS on your computer, then run the following command:
+1. First install [NSIS](https://nsis.sourceforge.io/Download) on your computer.

+2. Execute the following commands:
 ```bash
 cd build
 cpack -G NSIS -C Debug